DehengYang/sfa-rfa/README.md

 2) Open the folder "Astor/jKali", and run ```runAll.m```;
 2) Open the folder "Astor/jMutRepair", and run ```runAll.m```;

+### The Figures of our experiments
+**The NCP distributions of SFA-based and RFA-based jKali**
 ![The NCP distributions of SFA-based jKali and RFA-based jKali](https://github.com/DehengYang/sfa-rfa/blob/master/doc/jKali.png)

+**The NCP distributions of SFA-based and RFA-based jMutRepair**
 ![The NCP distributions of SFA-based jMutRepair and RFA-based jMutRepair](https://github.com/DehengYang/sfa-rfa/blob/master/doc/jMutRepair.png)

+**The NCP distributions of SFA-based Nopol and RFA-based Nopol -- part 1:**
 ![The NCP distributions of SFA-based Nopol and RFA-based Nopol -- part 1](https://github.com/DehengYang/sfa-rfa/blob/master/doc/Nopol-1.png)

+**The NCP distributions of SFA-based Nopol and RFA-based Nopol -- part 2:**
 ![The NCP distributions of SFA-based Nopol and RFA-based Nopol -- part 2](https://github.com/DehengYang/sfa-rfa/blob/master/doc/Nopol-2.png)

+**The NCP distributions of SFA-based Nopol and RFA-based Nopol -- part 3 -- extended:**
 ![The NCP distributions of SFA-based Nopol and RFA-based Nopol -- part 3 -- extended](https://github.com/DehengYang/sfa-rfa/blob/master/doc/Nopol-3-extended.png)